jhayes99823/btre_project/README.md

     + You can also select the 'Seller of the Month'
     + You filter through the listings easily to make any changes necessary
   + Users on the front end can search through listings as well
+  + You can make inquiries without logging in as well

  ## Screenshoots